varunananth/Files-Migrate/README.md

 ## Running the script

-* `node index.js source-path destination-path file-type delete-options`
+* `node index.js source-path destination-path file-type delete-options.
+You can leave the delete-options empty if you dont want the files to be deleted in the source path`

 Pass options flag as d or D for deleting files from source path specified.
 * source-path (mandatory)